The-WarLog/MOZ/README.md

 ### Filters Freeze or Hang

-**Problem**: Clicking checkboxes makes the page unresponsive
+**Problem**: Clicking checkboxes might make the page unresponsive on verecel deployed link

-- **Fix**: This was fixed with memoization (caching).
-Make sure you're using the latest code.
+- **Fix**: This was fixed with memoization (caching),although
-- If still happening, try filtering fewer items at once
+- But If its still happening, try filtering fewer items at once or just run the site locally on localhost there won't we any issues.

 ### Charts Not Showing